durmus-pala/devops/projects/204-jenkins-pipeline-for-phonebook-app-on-docker-swarm/README.md

 - use Docker commands effectively to tag, push, and pull images to/from ECR.

-- demonstrate bash scripting skills using `user data` section in Cloudformation to install and setup Docker and application environment on EC2 Instances.
+- demonstrate bash scripting skills using `user data` section in Cloudformation to install and setup environment for Docker Swarm on EC2 Instances.

 - demonstrate their configuration skills of AWS EC2, Launch Templates, IAM Policy, Role, Instance Profile, and Security Group.

 - configure Cloudformation template to use AWS Resources.

-- show how to use AWS Cloudformation Service to launch stacks.
+- show how to launch AWS Cloudformation Templates from AWS CLI.

 - apply git commands (push, pull, commit, add etc.) and Github as Version Control System.